acarmony1/comal-filebrowser/README.md

 makeobjfile.prg     <-- This file will create a SEQ package file (that you need if you compile this yourself EQ fb64comal >> pkg.sdtools), simply load and run from comal, enter the file (EQ fb64comal created from above) and output file >> whatever you want to call it.
 Traditionally all Comal Packages were formated with PKG. in front.

+03/08/2021

+-- Deletes all non-C64 files, routines.
+Not needed since comal is not avaliable on these systems.

 I still need to find a correct loader solution, I have tried all Comal file loader routines and none work?
 They work for machine language programs, but not actual Comal programs.